 '''

 521

 10297

-/vol/music/Classical/Bach/FrenchSuites/cd1/track01.mp3
+/vol/music/Classical/Bach/FrenchSuites/cdl/track01.mp3

 10298

-/vol/music/Classical/Bach/FrenchSuites/cd1/track02.mp3
+/vol/music/Classical/Bach/FrenchSuites/cdl/track02.mp3

 10299

-/vol/music/Classical/Bach/FrenchSuites/cd1/track03.mp3
+/vol/music/Classical/Bach/FrenchSuites/cdl/track03.mp3

 '''

-This format allows simple sed(1) scripts to select data based on a CD or track identification number and feed the results directly as a playlist to MP3 players such as mpg123 [18] and mad [25].
+This format allows simple sed(1) scripts to select data based on a CD or track identification number and feed the results directly as a playlist to MP3 players such as mpg123 [45] and mad [46].

 The first MP3 player connected to the information furnace was a network computer.
-In 1997, Digital Equipment Corp. (now part of Compaq Computer Corp.) produced the DIGITAL Network Appliance Reference Design (DNARD), and published the hardware specifications for free use.
-DEC used the code-name "Shark" to refer to these NCsprobably due to the plastic fins used to make them stand in an upright position (Figure 8).
+In 1997, Digital Equipment Corp. (which became part of Compaq Computer Corp. which became part of HP) produced the DIGITAL Network Appliance Reference Design (DNARD), and published the hardware specifications for free use.
+DEC used the code-name "Shark" to refer to these NCs-probably due to the plastic fins used to make them stand in an upright position (Figure 7).
 The DNARD exploits the power of the StrongARM microprocessor combined with the flexibility and economy of industry standard busses and chips.
 With the sale of Digital Semiconductor to Intel in early 1998, ownership of the StrongARM passed to Intel.
 Since that time, the DNARD design has no longer been supported by Digital or Compaq.
 Using however, a DNARD as an MP3 player connected to the information furnace was an attractive proposition, because of the DNARD's attractive slim design, silent operation (it does not contain a disk or a fan), infrared port, and audio hardware.
-The Shark runs NetBSD 1.5 patched with Mark Foster's AV package to support the audio hardware and the infrared port [13].
-The Shark gets its initial configuration from the information furnace dhcpd(8) server and boots using TFTP [12, 40]; it subsequently mounts its file systems and the MP3 disk volume over NFS.
+The Shark runs NetBSD 1.5 patched with Mark Foster's AV package to support the audio hardware and the infrared port [47].
+The Shark gets its initial configuration from the information furnace dhcpd(8) server and boots using the trivial file-transfer protocol (TFTP) [48]; it subsequently mounts its file systems and the MP3 disk volume over the network file system (NFS) [49].
 A small shell script, run at startup time, allows us to use a remote control to select music.
-The irw command from the LIRC distribution [1] reads remote control messages.
+The irw command from the LIRC distribution [50] reads remote control messages.
 These can be a number forming a CD, track, or music-type code, play, stop, previous, next, or pause.
-The play command starts an MP3 player process.
-All other commands are handled by sending signals to the MP3-player process: stop kills the player process; pause pauses it; previous and next send it the USR1 and USR2 signals respectively.
-I contributed patches to the MAD and mpg123 development efforts that enable both players to recognise these signals to move backwards and forwards in the current playlist.
+The play command starts an MP3 player process: stop kills the player process; pause pauses it; previous and next send it the USR1 and USR2 signals respectively.
 Playlists are generated by a sed(1) command that prints the master playlist from the music part selected until its end.
 As music is sorted and traversed according to its content, when the player finishes the selected track or CD, it will continue playing roughly similar content.
 Shuffling of music tracks is simply accomplished using the NetBSD shuffle(1) command.